fancyvanilla/fancyvanilla/README.md

 ## Hi, I'm fancyvanilla! 👋

-I'm a software engineering student based in Tunisia, passionate about software development and AI.
+I'm a software engineering student based in Tunisia, passionate about web development and AI.

 ### About Me 🙌